0ksks/memematch/slides.md

 <!--
-Looking ahead, we're planning to expand in three phases: starting with more templates and user uploads, then adding image search and personalization, and eventually integrating Stable Diffusion for truly AI-generated memes and expanding to multiple languages.
+Looking ahead, we're planning to expand in three phases: <click>
+starting with more templates and user uploads, <click>
+then adding image search and personalization, <click>
+and eventually integrating Stable Diffusion for truly AI-generated memes and expanding to multiple languages.
 -->

 ---